 This represents my best guesses in terms of timing and succession.
 The rhythms of nature can play a role and change things, but irrigation and covered environments will help to mitigate weather disasters.
 You won’t get all of these in every box, but rather a succession as the crops mature.
 I do my best to approximate the amount produce you might purchase in a week.
 But you can always talk to me and ask for more or less.

-Typical early spring box = 1 napa cabbage (very big), bunches of spinach arugula and tatsoi, 2 kohlrabis a bunch of 12 radishes
+Typical early spring box = 1 napa cabbage (very big), bunches of spinach arugula a bunch of 12 radishes or Turnips

-The above plus Snap Peas, Fava Beans, Garlic Scapes, Lettuce Heads, Savoy Cabbages, Cilantro
+The above plus Snap Peas, Fava Beans, Garlic Scapes, Lettuce Heads, Savoy Cabbages, Broccoli, Cilantro

-Lettuces, Cabbages (red and green), Summer Squashes (zucchini, yellow, patty pan) Cucumbers, Green Beans, Fennel, Beets, Swiss Chard
+Lettuces, Summer Squashes (zucchini, yellow, patty pan) Cucumbers, Green Beans, Fennel, Beets, Swiss Chard, summer lettuces, escarole

-Typical early summer box =2 Heads summer crisp lettuce, a cabbage head, 2or 3 small squashes, 3 cucumbers,
+Typical early summer box =2 Heads summer crisp lettuce, an escarole, 2or 3 small squashes, 3 cucumbers,

 bunch of beets (6) a fennel head.